Ayushi-Sharma/fabianirsara.com/Readme.md

 # <a href="http://fabianirsara.com">fabianirsara.com</a>

 This is my personal website.
+Based on the frontend boilerplate of bullshit web modules that actually shouldn't exist by the awesome TJ: [https://github.com/tj/frontend-boilerplate](https://github.com/tj/frontend-boilerplate)

 ## Development